 - Explore 5 things to do in Shirakawa-go — One of the most beautiful Japanese traditional village hidden behind the mountain

-- Shirakawago travel blog — The fullest Shirakawago travel guide for a great trip to one of the most beautiful villages in Japan
+- Shirakawago travel blog — The fullest Shirakawago travel guide to one of the most beautiful villages in Japan

 - Top ski resorts in Hokkaido — Top 5 places & best ski resorts in Hokkaido